Mantics-bay/ADH-tool/README.md

 # ADH-tool
-A tool to help debug for android
+- This is a tool to help debug for android